Universal properties of dipolar Bose polarons in two dimensions: Results

 A relevant question related to the previous results is the extent to which a perturbative approximation accurately describes the ground state energy of the system for the dipolar polaron.
 In a perturbative scheme, the bath is usually described by a Bogoliubov Hamiltonian in the absence of the impurity, while the impurity-bath interaction is considered to be the (weak) perturbation.
 For the two-dimensional dipolar system considered in this work, the boson-boson and impurity-boson interactions in momentum space are taken to be described by the pseudopotentials~\cite{macia12}

 with $\theta_k$ the polar angle of the momentum vector.
-This pseudopotential is built so as to guarantee that both the $s$ and $d$-wave scattering properties are properly accounted for.
+This pseudopotential is built such that its s-wave and d-wave scattering properties computed under the first order Born approximation match those of the full dipole-dipole interaction, i.e. Eq.~\ref{eq:V12}.
 Note also that this pseudopotential incorporates finite-range effects via the anisotropic contribution in the second term.
 Within perturbation theory and using the Fröhlich Hamiltonian, one considers only processes where the impurity couples to a single excitation of the medium at once.
-In order to quantify the accuracy of the perturbative approach, we show in Fig.~\ref{fig:Energy}(b) the ratio of the DMC energies to the lowest order perturbation prediction $E_p^{(0)}$ of Eq.~(\ref{Emf_polaron}).
+In order to quantify the accuracy of the perturbative approach, we show in Fig.~\ref{fig:fig3}(a) the ratio of the DMC energies to the lowest order perturbation prediction $E_p^{(0)}$ of Eq.~(\ref{Emf_polaron}).

-Notice that, at this order, the polaron energy obtained with the pseudopotential in Eq.~(\ref{pseudopotential}) is equal to that obtained for contact interactions.
 As it can be seen from the figure and as expected, the perturbative approximation holds only in the dilute limit, corresponding to gas parameter values $x \lesssim 0.01$ for $\beta = 1.42$ and $x \lesssim 0.001$ for $\beta = 10$.
 For larger values of $x$, higher-order effects, neglected in the lowest-order perturbative scheme, start to become important.

-Finally, Fig.~\ref{fig:Energy}(c) shows the dependence of the polaron energy on the coupling ratio $\beta$ for $\alpha=0$ and several values of the gas parameter.
+Finally, Fig.~\ref{fig:fig3}(b) shows the dependence of the polaron energy on the coupling ratio $\beta$ for $\alpha=0$ and several values of the gas parameter.
 Energies have been rescaled with respect to their values at $\beta=1$ for the sake of comparison, which correspond to $E_p(x=10^{-5}) = 1.25 \times 10^{-7}\epsilon_d$, $E_p(x=10^{-2}) = 3.92 \times 10^{-4}\epsilon_d$ and $E_p(x=10^{2}) = 58.18 \epsilon_d$.
 We find that the relative variation of the polaron energy grows with increasing gas parameter.
 This is a consequence of the fully repulsive character of the dipole-dipole interaction and the fact that, for a fixed polarization angle, increasing the value of the gas parameter is equivalent to increasing the density of atoms of the bath.
+We show only the variation of the polaron energy with respect to $\beta$ at zero tilting angle because the energy for any other value of $\alpha$ can be obtained through Eq.~\ref{eqn:univ_energy} due to the universality of the results with respect to the tilting angle.